 I try to put the shit in the wastebasket."

-Let's aspire to practicing the Page Game as much as Ernest Hemingway did.
+Let's aspire to practice the Page Game as much as Ernest Hemingway did.

 De Blaise Pascal

-In 1657, De Blaise Pascal, one of the smartest mathematicians who ever lived on Earth, wrote a letter to the Reverend Fathers of the Jesuits that contains the following passage:
+In 1657, De Blaise Pascal, one of the most brilliant mathematicians who ever lived on Earth, wrote a letter to the Reverend Fathers of the Jesuits that contains the following passage:

 “Je n’ai fait celle-ci plus longue